Solitary bone plasmacytoma

 - the thoracic vertebrae are most commonly involved, followed by lumbar, sacral, and cervical vertebrae

-- the rib, sternum, clavicle, or scapula is involved in 20% of cases
+- the rib, sternum, clavicle, or scapula are involved in 20% of cases

 - peak incidence is in 4th to 6th decades